deano2390/FlowTextView/README.md

 A TextView that extends RelativeLayout.
 The text will wrap around any child views inside the layout.

-This widget has basic support for HTML using Html.fromHtml("< you markup ... />") It will recognise links, bold italic etc.
+This widget has basic support for HTML using Html.fromHtml("< your markup ... />") It will recognise links, bold italic etc.

 How to use
 --------